Welcome to the Apopka Police Department

 About Police Chief Michael McKinley

 Michael L. McKinley (Mike) joined the Apopka Police Department on Aug.
-31, 2016, bringing three decades of law enforcement experience to a city he is proud to call home.
+31, 2016, bringing over three decades of law enforcement experience to a city he is proud to call home.

 Mike is a lifelong resident of Orange County.
 He attended the University of Central Florida, where he obtained a Bachelor of Science Degree in Criminal Justice.
 After graduating from the University of Central Florida, Mike joined the Orange County Sheriff’s Office.